anonaddy/addy.io/source/_posts/starting-the-open-beta.md

 section: content
 title: Starting the open beta
 date: 2019-07-17
-description: Starting the open beta for AnonAddy, testing out the anonymous email forwarder.
+description: Starting the open beta for addy.io, testing out the anonymous email forwarder.
 The introduction of GPG/OpenPGP encryption for all forwarded emails.
 categories: [updates]
 ---